deepik27/simple-toolchain-20210602121701501/README.md

 # IBM IoT for Automotive - Fleet Management Starter Application

-The IBM IoT for Automotive - Fleet Management Starter Application demonstrates how quickly you can build an app on IBM Bluemix to manage and monitor a fleet of vehicles in real-time.
+The IBM IoT for Automotive - Fleet Management Starter Application demonstrates how quickly you can build an app on IBM Bluemix to manage and monitor a fleet of vehicles in real time.

 ## Overview

 The Fleet Management Starter Application uses services in IBM Bluemix to provide a sample solution for fleet operation management and personnel.
-By using the application, you can easily track and view the following information in real-time:
+By using the application, you can easily track and view the following information:

 - Availability of a fleet of cars on a map
 - Location of vehicles